GreptimeTeam/greptimedb/CONTRIBUTING.md

 Thanks a lot for considering contributing to GreptimeDB.
 We believe people like you would make GreptimeDB a great product.
 We intend to build a community where individuals can have open talks, show respect for one another, and speak with true ❤️.
 Meanwhile, we are to keep transparency and make your effort count here.

 You can find our contributors at https://github.com/GreptimeTeam/greptimedb/graphs/contributors.
-When you dedicate to GreptimeDB for a few months and keep bringing high quality contributions (code, docs, advocate, etc.), you will be a candidate of a committer.
+When you dedicate to GreptimeDB for a few months and keep bringing high-quality contributions (code, docs, advocate, etc.), you will be a candidate of a committer.

 A committer will be granted both read & write access to GreptimeDB repos.
 Here is a list of current committers except GreptimeDB team members: